Anuoluwapo25/NeuroWealth/frontend/abi/README.md

-# YieldMind Contract ABIs
+# NeuroWealth Contract ABIs

-This folder contains all the smart contract ABIs (Application Binary Interfaces) for the YieldMind protocol.
+This folder contains all the smart contract ABIs (Application Binary Interfaces) for the NeuroWealth protocol.

 ## Structure